Topic: Non-Violence

 Gandhi and Ahimsa

 One of the most famous leaders of a non-violent movement was Mohandas K. Gandhi, who opposed British imperial rule in India during the 20th century.
-Gandhi took the religious principle of ahimsa (doing no harm) common to Buddhism, Hinduism and Jainism and turned it into … read more.
+Gandhi took the religious principle of ahimsa (doing no harm) common to Buddhism, Hinduism and Jainism and turned it into a non-violent tool for mass action.
+Let’s look at Gandhi’s … Continue reading Gandhi and Ahimsa

 A History of Non-Violence